kuznetsss/shswitch/README.md

 ## Algorithm of searching corresponding file

 * Check if corresponding file is in current directory.
-* Find one of `g:shswitch_root_flags` in directory above current and assume that directory with found root flag is project root.
+* Search upward for one of `g:shswitch_root_flags` in directory above current and assume that directory with found root flag is project root.
 * Find corresponding file recursive in project root directory.

 ## Installation